Sowndaryabg/MyImprovement_1/README.md

 # MyImprovement_1
-This repository is created to share the improvements.
+This is created to explain the STOMA(Oral) Care Sensors